-If a loved one has dies after an accident or injury caused by the negligence or misconduct of another individual, company or entity, you may be entitled to bring a legal action for wrongful death against those responsible.
-Especially in light of time deadlines for filing such a lawsuit, you should contact an experienced personal injury attorney as soon as possible, for a free initial case review and to discuss your legal rights and your potential case.
+If a loved one has died after an accident or injury caused by the negligence or misconduct of another individual or company, you may be entitled to bring a legal action for wrongful death against those responsible.
+Especially in light of time deadlines for filing such a lawsuit, you should contact an experienced personal injury attorney as soon as possible to discuss your legal rights and your potential case.